kubeflow/website/content/docs/components/multi-tenancy/getting-started.md

 ### Automatic creation of profiles

-Kubeflow {{% kf-latest-version %}} onwards provides automatic profile creations as a convenience to the users:
+Kubeflow {{% kf-latest-version %}} provides automatic profile creations as a convenience to the users:

   - Kubeflow deployment process automatically creates a profile for the user